BetonQuest/BetonQuest/docs/Documentation/Configuration/Configuration.md

 ### Citizens identifier

-`citizens_npcs_by_name` sets whether NPCs from Citizens 2 should be identified in package.yml by their name instead of their id.
+`npcs_by_name` sets whether NPCs from Citizens 2 or FancyNpcs should be identified in package.yml by their name instead of their id.
 This is a dangerous setting as two different NPC's at the opposite edges of your world that share the same name by accident will trigger the same quest.